Mercedes Benz Meaning: Guide to Models, Costs & Ownership

 It all starts with Karl Benz.
 He was the first person in history to build the first petrol-powered automobile in 1886.
 It was a three-wheeled Motorwagen.

 The ‘Mercedes’ name is where the story gets its heart.
-It comes from the daughter of a wealthy race enthusiast named Emil Jellinek, who was a wealthy businessman, racer, and distributor who became a major customer of Daimler’s company.
+The name comes from Mercédès Jellinek, the daughter of Emil Jellinek, a successful businessman, racing enthusiast and one of Daimler’s most influential customers.
 He insisted they be named after his 10-year-old daughter, Mercédès (a Spanish name meaning ‘mercy’).
 The name was a good luck charm that stuck!

 These two pioneering companies, Daimler and Benz, were rivals for decades.
-But following the economic difficulties after World War I, they merged in 1926, forming Daimler-Benz AG.
+Following the economic difficulties of World War I, they merged in 1926 to form Daimler-Benz AG.
 They kept the two most famous names together: Mercedes-Benz.

 The history of Mercedes-Benz stretches back to the very start of motoring.
 Below is a timeline showing how the brand evolved from early invention to modern electric innovation.